ansible-collections/netapp.ontap/README.md

 ## 22.6.0

+### Minor Changes
+  - retry create or modify when getting temporarily locked from changes error in REST.

 ### Bug Fixes
   - na_ontap_s3_groups - fix error when current s3 groups has no users configured.
   - na_ontap_s3_groups - fix cannot modify `policies` if not configured in create.